sgarcez/sul/README.md

 ## Features

-- Starts a local server to help the process of obtaining an access token with write permissions.
+- Starts a local server to guide the process of obtaining an access token with write permissions.
 - Uploads all files in a directory concurrently.

 ## Todo